 WWPH FELLOWSHIP

-The new WWPH Fellowship provides the opportunity for undergraduates and graduate students, and others with a keen interest in the literary arts, to get hands-on experience working with the Washington Writers’ Publishing House.
+The WWPH Fellowship provides the opportunity for undergraduates and graduate students, and others with a keen interest in the literary arts, to get hands-on experience working with the Washington Writers’ Publishing House.
 WWPH fellows/interns will learn small press publishing from WWPH executive board members and authors while helping advance the press’s mission.
 Participants will gain invaluable insight into the running of an independent, nonprofit literary press and the publishing business in total.
 Each participant will receive a $500.00 stipend.
 Our WWPH Fellowship is made possible with a generous donation from Dr. Jean Feldman.
-We are thrilled to announce our first “class” of WWPH Fellows.
-These emerging writers will work consecutively through 2023 on expanding and deepening the mission of WWPH:
+We are thrilled to share our second class of WWPH Fellows.

 Lindsay Forbes Brown is currently enrolled at American University’s MFA program where she serves as Editor-in-Chief for FOLIO and Assistant Editor for Grace and Gravity.
 She is a Kenyon Review workshop alumnus and has work featured in JMWW and forthcoming in Sonora Review and So to Speak.